AymaneHmi/manishop-admin/README.md

 Track store's performance with ease
 -----------------------------------

-* View Total Revenue, Total Sales, and Product in Stock
+* View Total Revenue, Total Sales, and Products in Stock

-* An overview of Monthly Revenue and sales in in the year
+* An overview of Monthly Revenue and Monthly Sales in the year

 Organize products with precision
 --------------------------------